How to Make a Wrist Splint for Carpal Tunnel

 Measure the length from your palm to your forearm, ensuring the splint covers your wrist and part of your forearm.

 Cut the rigid material to the desired length.
-It should be wide enough to cover the palm and wrist area comfortably.
+It should be wide enough to comfortably cover the palm and wrist area.

 Pad the Splint

-Place the soft padding (cotton padding, a small towel, or a folded washcloth) on one side of the rigid material.
+Place the soft padding (such as cotton padding, a small towel, or a folded washcloth) on one side of the rigid material.
 This padding will provide cushioning and comfort for your wrist.

 Make sure the padding is centered along the length of the splint.